philipptrepte/PisaPy/README.md

 ## Description :
 Allows to automatically run [PISA](https://www.ebi.ac.uk/pdbe/pisa/) interfaces web server and downloading the generated xml files by giving pdb files or a pdb id.

+### Updates 2024

+The script files `Pisa_xml_parser.py` and `Parse_Interfacetable.py` now look for respective `.xml` files in the specified `pdb_folder` performing a limited-depth search in its immediate subdirectories.
+In addition, the new script file `Residue_xml_parser.xml` generates a `ResidueTable.csv` results table from the `residue0.xml` and saves a `ResiduePlot.pdf` plot.
+Updates currently only work when providing files and not PDB ids.

 ## Requirements :

 ### System :